khakhalin/notes/keywords/environments.md

 * Figure out which one is installed: `conda list NAME`
 * Force update to a certain version `conda install NAME=VERSION` (like 2.2.0 or smth)

-Never do `update all`, or it can ruin your TF installation.
+Never do `update all`, or it can ruin your installation.
 Only upgrade point-by-point, and give up easily if any risky conflicts emerge.
 It's a house of cards.

+To reset your base environment after installing something by accident, run `conda install --rev 1`

 ## PIP